 You will find this one a very neutral sort of grip because when you pull your hand up, it makes a straight alignment along with your racket face across your palm.
 Plus, it is very easy to use grip all across the forehand & the backhand side of the strings as well.

 This often refers to eastern grip & sometimes it is Eastern forehand grip, which was practically introduced & dominated in the early 80s by American open tennis stars.
 Possibly one of the best tennis serves out there.

 This could also be the best tennis grip for striking better hits & control on the ball only in a reliable & easy position.
-However, eastern grips are not recommended for less top spins, bouncy & high altitude strikes, where you would need to change the position & grip for sure.
+However, eastern grips are not recommended for fewer top spins, bouncy & high-altitude strikes, where you would need to change the position & grip for sure.